Air Traffic Controller

 I never understood this.
 Planes basically have an infinite number of travel paths, given the sheer vastness of the sky.
 So how and why do collisions (or even near-misses) occur?
 Just seems mathematically impossible.

-Asked by the red baron about 11 years ago
+Asked by the red baron over 11 years ago

 Yes, the sky is very big but it becomes very small around those places where planes takeoff and land.
 Airports are all situated at the bottom of a very large funnel.
 Given the enormous volume of air traffic in our skies every day, the fact there aren’t more mishaps is a credit to the air traffic control system.
 Keeping airplanes separated, especially in the congested airspace around busy airports, isn’t easy.
 It requires a standard set of procedures, including routes into, out of and between airports that pilots and controllers understand and adhere to.
 It demands their constant focus because even a brief distraction can result in the loss of separation.
 Teamwork is key.
 Fatigue, inattentiveness, bad judgment, equipment malfunctions and other surprises can all contribute to those collisions and near misses you mentioned.
 Fortunately, such things rarely happen.
 An old controller buddy of mine used to say; “If you can hold a dollar between ‘em, they're not that close!”
 Hmm.
 Cheers, Factor